bpangburn/swingset/swingset/README.txt

 ***********************
 SSLabel
 ***********************
 SSLabel extends the JLabel.
-This class provides SSRowSet binding and can be used to display database values in a "read-only" JLabel.
+This class provides RowSet binding and can be used to display database values in a "read-only" JLabel.

 ***********************
 SSSlider
 ***********************
 SSLabel extends the JLabel.
-This class provides SSRowSet binding and can be used to link a JSlider to a numeric column in a database.
+This class provides RowSet binding and can be used to link a JSlider to a numeric column in a database.